UltroEdward/Spring-Essentials/README.md

 -beans configured with setters
 -beans configured with factory method

--beans with singleton scope
--beans with prototype scope
+-beans with singleton/prototype scopes

 -bean auto-wired by type
 -bean auto-wired by name
 -bean auto-wired by constructor

 -beans configured with SpEL

--beans configured with init-method
--beans configured with destroy-method
+-beans configured with init-method/destroy-methods

--beans configured as parent
--beans configured as child
+-beans configured as parent/child

 -replaced methods